Merging & Split

 Merge Settings in Your ClearFeed Account

-• Rule-Based Merging remains active for older collections.
+Rule-Based Merging maybe active for older collections created before March, 2025.

 Splitting Unrelated Messages